GSav90/LTV-Analysis-for-an-Ecommerce/README.md

 # LTV-Analysis-for-an-Ecommerce
-Conducted basic data exploration and extracted additional features to gain an overview about customers purchase patterns. - Applied multiple feature selection techniques to identify the best subsets of features for model construction.  - Built four models using the training data and selected the logistic regression model as it obtained the highest accuracy and AUC.  - To determine the length of customer subscription, applied survival analysis which outputted the probability of continued subscription of each customer at any time point of interest.  - Finally, clustered the customers and identified sleeping customers along with segments such as window shoppers and female holiday shoppers.
+Performed feature engineering and feature extraction to find the customer purchase patterns Feature selection techniques like PCA, greedy forward search and exhaustive search to find the most prominent feature sets Trained multiple models and plotted the ROC curve which helped us identify which the model giving highest accuracy and AUC.
+Performed survival analysis to find which customers remain for what length and formulate strategies to take actions for different set of customers.
+Cluster analysis to identify customer segmentations like Window shoppers, Female holiday customers, Frequent buyers and Sleeping customers.